Jubliani/METAR-Lookup/README.md

 </p></b>

 ## Installation
-Download the repo and load it in the upnacked extension into Chrome. <br>
+Download the repo and load in the upnacked extension into Chrome. <br>